Maia Bouchier

-Maia Emily Bouchier (/ˈbuːʃieɪ/ BOO-shee-ay; born 5 December 1998) is an English cricketer who currently plays for Hampshire, Southern Vipers and Southern Brave.
+Maia Emily Bouchier (/ˈbuːʃieɪ/ BOO-shee-ay; born 5 December 1998) is an English cricketer who currently plays for Hampshire, Southern Brave and Melbourne Stars.
 She plays as a right-handed batter and bowls occasional right-arm medium pace.
-She has previously played for Middlesex, Auckland, Melbourne Stars and Western Australia.
+She has previously played for Middlesex, Southern Vipers, Auckland and Western Australia.
 She made her international debut for the England women's cricket team in September 2021.

 Early life

 Bouchier was born in Kensington, Greater London.
-She attended Rugby School and then Oxford Brookes University.
+Her mother is Iranian.
+She attended the Dragon School, Rugby School, and then Oxford Brookes University.

 Domestic career

 County cricket

 Bouchier made her county debut for Middlesex in 2014, against Warwickshire.
 The 3/24 she took on her debut remains her List A best bowling.
 She became a regular in the side from 2016, and had her most successful season for Middlesex in 2018: she was their leading run-scorer in the Championship, with 172 runs at 34.40, and was ever-present as her side won the Twenty20 Cup.
 She also hit what was at the time her List A high score in the Championship, scoring 76 against Somerset.

 In 2019, Bouchier moved to Hampshire.
 She had a successful first season with the club, hitting two half-centuries and ending the season as the side's highest run-scorer in the Twenty20 Cup.
 In 2021, she scored just 28 runs in four innings in the 2021 Women's Twenty20 Cup.
 In the 2022 Women's Twenty20 Cup, she was Hampshire's leading run-scorer, with 149 runs including 73 made against Sussex.